1 in 3 people born today will live to over 100.

 A pension transfer specialist will also take an in-depth look at their pensions to see if they’ve been drawn or are still invested.

-A lot of the time, investors need advice to establish a strategy that will better prepare them for retirement.
+A lot of the time, all you need is the right advice to establish a strategy that will better prepare you for retirement.

-With the help of a professional financial adviser, they have better peace of mind and feel more equipped to make financial decisions about their future.
+With the help of a professional financial adviser, you can have better peace of mind and feel more equipped to make financial decisions about your future.